‘Teen Mom 2’s Jenelle Evans Claims She Was Assaulted On American Airlines Flight

 — Jenelle Evans (@PBandJenelley_1) April 15, 2017

 According to Jenelle Evans, the pair splashed out for floor seats for the kids, much to the chagrin of some of her fans who found this to be inappropriate.
 They reminded her that people often stand during concerts, which she said she “knew that,” and reminded them of the famous Kesha concert she attended several years ago.
-Fans of Teen Mom 2 will remember that she was slated to spend time in jail, but angrily stated that she had to attend the concert and incarceration would ruin her plans.
+Fans of Teen Mom 2 will remember that she was slated to spend time in jail but angrily stated that she had to attend the concert and incarceration would ruin her plans.

 Although some fans criticized Jenelle Evans for leaving her newborn baby at home, from her Twitter feed, it appears she returned to be with the child the next day and spent Easter Sunday with Ensley and 2-year-old Kaiser.

 While Jenelle Evans has threatened to get off of social media completely before, she definitely wasn’t absent on Easter Sunday.
-Instead, the 25-year-old mother of three spent the day documenting the family’s festivities on Twitter, Snapchat and Instagram.
+Instead, the 25-year-old mother of three spent the day documenting the family’s festivities on Twitter, Snapchat, and Instagram.

 Jenelle Evans, who just bought a huge plot of land with fiancé David Eason, also gushed that she couldn’t wait to throw an Easter egg hunt for the kids on their land.
 Likely, she will do this next year, once the little ones are somewhat older.